The views expressed by the host of this program, documented to be almost always right, 99.6% of the time.

 You would lose money.

-You have your menu, so everything on that menu has to be available.
+Can you imagine if you've never owned a restaurant, you have your menu, so everything on that menu has to be available.

-If you're going to stay in business, you can't tell customers sorry, don't have the prime rib tonight.
+If you're going to stay in business, you can't tell customers, sorry, don't have the prime rib tonight.

 It's got to be there.